therealgliz/blooket-hacks/gold/README.md

 # gold

-This cheat only works in gold game mode!
+This cheat only works in gold game mode! **SHOULD** now be working!

 # chestESP.js